 Keep in mind that the process will be slow, and you will need to focus on building a relationship and earning the children’s respect before you can become a full disciplinarian to your stepchildren.

-4. Hold children accountable for their actions.
-According to Dr. Leman, “Loving Discipline does not punish but lets the child pay a reasonable consequence for misbehavior or a poor attitude.”
+According to Dr. Leman, “Loving discipline does not punish but lets the child pay a reasonable consequence for misbehavior or a poor attitude.”
 Rules must be clearly established, as well as the consequences.
 In the beginning, your husband will be the enforcer of these consequences, but you both need to work together at setting these rules.

 In addition, Dr. Leman advises that discipline is the number one issue in a blended family, and “you and your spouse will stand or fall, sink or swim, together, and if there is anything the two of you need to work through and agree upon it’s, ‘Who will discipline the kids and how will it be done?'”
 So spend time formulating a plan with your husband on the rules and consequences within your home, and focus on building a positive, respect-based relationship with your stepchildren.